coralogix/telemetry-shippers/otel-agent/ecs-ec2/ecslogattributesprocessor/README.md

 ### Config

-The ecslogresourcedetection processor is enabled by adding the keyword `ecslogresourcedetection` to the `processors` section of the configuration file.
+The ecslogattributes processor is enabled by adding the keyword `ecslogattributes` to the `processors` section of the configuration file.
 The processor can be configured using the following options:

 | Config     | Description                                                              |
 |------------|--------------------------------------------------------------------------|